-Karnataka: Health minister attends massive rally, ignoring social distancing
+Karnataka: Health Minister attends massive rally, ignoring social distancing

 Completely disrespecting the social distancing guidelines, which world organizations have deemed mandatory in the fight against coronavirus, Karnataka's Health Minister B Sriramulu participated in a massive rally on Tuesday at Chitradurga district.

-Innumerable people gathered to welcome him and the BJP leader too greeted them with smiles.
+Innumerable people gathered to welcome him, and the BJP leader also greeted them with smiles.

 Read on to know what happened.

-The minister went to the Parashuramapura area of the district to participate at the annual event "Bagina", which takes place at the Vedthathi river.
+The minister went to the Parashuramapura area of the district to to offer 'bagina' to Vedavathi river.

 He chose to move in an open truck, making it "easier" for his supporters to shower flowers on him and raise slogans.
 He was also honored with a huge garland.